tejavivaan/Mahayagnam/Linux.md

 ## What is Root ?
 - There are 3 types of root on linux system

-> **Root Account** - It is the administrator (super user) of the system.
+-  **Root Account** - It is the administrator (super user) of the system.
 It can modify any file, install software, change settings, and override permissions.
    -  You can become root using **sudo -i** or **su -**
->
+- **Root Directory /** - The root directory is the top most directory of the linux file system.
+   - Represented by a single **/**.
+   - Every file and folder branches from **/**.
+- **Root home directory** - /root is the personal home folder of the root user.